SUBSCRIBE (to Channel Videos) & Free Gifts:

 This is important to understand because once you realize that controlling your blood sugar is only one component to defeat your diabetes, then, achieving the ultimate goal of reversing your diabetes ("death to your diabetes") is within your reach.

 Insulin Resistance: What Happens to Your Cells

 Insulin resistance and cellular inflammation reinforce each other via a positive feedback loop, causing more cell damage and preventing your body's cells from effectively using the insulin produced by the pancreas.

-Consequently, the glucose stays in the blood, causing your blood glucose level to rise [1b].
-As a result, the cells can't produce energy or burn fat .
+Without glucose, the cells can't produce energy or burn fat .
 In addition, the cells are unable to remove toxins and waste ; and, over time, the cells may become further damaged and lose the ability to communicate with each other .

-Cell Function Within a Type 2 Diabetic's Body
+Biology: Cell Function Within a Type 2 Diabetic's Body

 The cells in your body require the glucose (as fuel) in order to produce energy.
 Without this fuel, your cells cannot produce energy and perform their functions.

 Some of this glucose is stored in the liver.
 But most of it enters the bloodstream and travels to the cells to be used as fuel.
 Glucose needs the help of a hormone called insulin to enter the cells.